dsolesvik/library/docs/aerodrome/doha/gmc.md

 ### 2.5.1 Level restrictions
 Aircraft routes out of the aerodrome must comply with all routing and level restrictions as described in section 3.1 of Arabian MATS P1, Arabian Route Manual and Table 2-2.
 This is based on direction and type of flight.

-Should an aircraft file an invalid cruise level, GMP shall advise the aircraft of this when delivering the clearance.
+Should an aircraft file an invalid cruise level, GMC shall advise the aircraft of this when delivering the clearance.
 In all cases, the next lowest valid cruise level shall be assigned, and the aircraft advised.

 ## 2.6 Delay mitigation
 ### 2.6.1 Target off-block time (TOBT)